Jenny4831/vector/README.md

-# vector
+# Vector
-#construct vectors
-and perform vector computations in the Java programming language#
+# construct vectors and perform vector computations in the Java programming language#

-Commands
+# Commands
 Once the program has started, you are prompted to enter the following commands:
 • bye – Terminates the program.
 • help – Displays the syntax of each command.